joseantonio1234/Technical-documentation-joseantonio1234-technical-documentation-jacebuche/Project Documentation/Parking-Rates-Implementation/readme.md

 ## 🎯 Project Purpose

 The goal of this project was to:
-- Implement **new parking rate structures** in the ATC parking system.
+- Implement **new parking rate structures** in the All parking system.
 - Validate rate logic (first-hour charge, succeeding hour increments).
 - Ensure **visual compliance** with publicly displayed signage.
 - Conduct **controlled testing** before production rollout.